Adventure/Nature and/or Woodworking/Leatherworking Specialist

-The Adventure/Nature Specialist will lead outdoor activities that primarily encompass Low Ropes, Project Adventure, ecology, trails, archery, wood-working and camp fires.
-The equipment and storage space of requisite equipment are also the responsibility of the Adventure Specialist.
-The expectation is that the Specialist will teach the hard skills and associated soft skills of these camp activities and provide an experience that is fun, safe and challenging.
+This specialist will lead activities in Adventure/Nature and/or Woodworking and/or Leatherworking.
+The expectation is that this Specialist will teach the hard skills and associated soft skills of these camp activities and provide an experience that is fun, safe and challenging.

-This person will also help support general camp activities and Camp Moon River Madness (all camp competition) when not in charge of a group for Adventure/Nature and/or Woodworking and/or Leatherworking.
+This person will also help support general camp activities when not in charge of a group for Adventure/Nature and/or Woodworking and/or Leatherworking.

 Essential Job Functions

 Deliver fun and meaningful Adventure/Nature and/or Woodworking and/or Leatherworking programs to campers.

 Ensure plans are prepared and implemented that meet the abilities of the campers.

 Ensure that camp staff and campers know and follow safety procedures during Adventure/Nature and/or Woodworking and/or Leatherworking.

 Oversee daily checks for Adventure/Nature and/or Woodworking and/or Leatherworking areas and equipment for safety, cleanliness, and good repair.

 Oversee counselors and J/CITs as available to assist with Adventure/Nature and/or Woodworking and/or Leatherworking.

 Other Job Duties